[This blog was first posted on 31st March 2021. It has been updated on 16th February 2022.]

 - Include website pop-ups (e.g. “sign up to receive our newsletter) to know people know that you’re sending out useful content

 - When collecting email addresses, explain what a subscriber could expect from your emails

 - Always provide opt-out options

 - Always comply with data protection rules like CAN-SPAM, GDPR, etc.

 Ready to Get Started with Email Automation?

 Email automation is a boon for any brand that’s serious about its email marketing program.
-With this strategy, you’ll know exactly who your audience is.
+With this automated email marketing strategy, you’ll know exactly who your audience is.
 You’ll also know what kind of email messages to send them, as well as the best time to send them.
 It can help you save time and money, and deliver serious results – regardless of who you’re emailing, or what kind of campaign you’re sending to them.
 Simply put – email automation works!